 Institutional scholarships will pay for a limited number of credit hours.
-Students may have tuition and required fees for up to 57 credit hours per academic year paid for by their institutional scholarship.
+Students may have tuition and applicable fees for up to 57 credit hours per academic year paid for by their institutional scholarship.
 The scholarship will pay for up to 82 total credit hours or the length of the program, whichever is shorter, providing all other criteria are met.
+Applicable fees are limited to technology, facility, and special building fee.